UtahRETC/intro-programming-python-part-2/Agenda.md

 # 2023-05-01

+- Review of URL's and query parameters
+- Review of HTTP focusing on GET requests
+- The request Class and how it maps over to http fields
-- Query parameters, `request`
+- Query parameters and `request.args`
-- Forms/user input
+- Forms/user input and `request.form`

 # 2023-04-27